PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-09 17:47:51
+Last updated: 2024-04-09 17:48:23
-Random Quote: I don't need a calculator, dad.
-I am one. - Sheldon Cooper
+Random Quote: Here's the thing, kids: When you believe in people, people come through. - Ted Mosby